shopware/shopware/changelog/_unreleased/2021-07-05-remove-duplicated-twig-blocks-in-administration.md

 author_github: Jannis Leifeld
 ---
 # Administration
+* Removed Twig Block duplicates, which should not occur, by renaming the second block and adjusting its content so that the Vue component remains identical as before
 * Changed second twig block `sw_property_assignment_empty_state` to `sw_property_assignment_empty_state_no_options` in `sw-property-assignment`
 * Changed second twig block `sw_context_menu_item_icon` to `sw_context_menu_item_entry_icon` in `sw-context-menu-item`
 * Changed second twig block `sw_context_menu_item_slot_icon` to `sw_context_menu_item_entry_slot_icon` in `sw-context-menu-item`